chenyuyu/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free software.
+Git is a free software distribute under the GPL
-hahahaha